sal55/pcl/pcldocs.md

 * (Other C compilers) Var-arg implementation code that relies on a downward growing stack will not work
 * Callback functions (external libraries being passed references to funtions in interpreted code) will not work for any language.

+### Missing PCL Instructions

+* Nothing has been done with 'vector' types, mainly because they don't feature in my source languages.
+* No overflow detection in generated code
+* No way to capture the overflow or carry flag for arithmetic ops (for example `cadd` could return two values: the normal result, and any carry).

+There are no special features for things like closures, generators, continuations (I don't know what half of them are).
+If they were to come up, and they couldn't be expressed in existing PCL code, then I would add something.

+There are however `setjmp longjump` ops for C, as well as `assem` for my inline assembly, and special `tcproc` functions for threaded-code (ie. naked functions).